 When NBTXR3 nanoparticles are directly injected into a malignant tumor before standard RT, they are internalized through endocytosis to function as radiosensitizers.
-The nanoparticles contain an inorganic core of crystallized hafnium oxide which has a high electron density, thus allowing the cancer cells to absorb more energy than would otherwise be absorbed by the surrounding water molecules.
-Greater energy absorption generates more electrons, and, in turn, more free radicals which lead to cell death.
+The nanoparticles contain an inorganic core of crystallized hafnium oxide which has a high electron density, thus allowing the nanoparticles to absorb more energy than would otherwise be absorbed by the surrounding water molecules.
+Greater energy absorption generates more electrons, and, in turn, more free radicals thereby enhancing damage within the tumor cell and leading to greater cell death.
 NBTXR3 nanoparticles are pharmacologically inert, meaning that they do not interact with cellular or molecular systems in the absence of ionizing radiation.
 After radiation exposure, nanoparticles return to their inactive state, meaning that multiple RT procedures can be performed after a single NBTXR3 injection.

-Dose enhancement determined by Monte Carlo simulation (CEA Saclay, France).
+\ Dose enhancement determined by Monte Carlo simulation (CEA Saclay, France).